-What humidifier is the best to use for baby's nursery?
-To find out, we compared nine popular room humidifiers using scientific measurements and real-life testing to determine which model came out on top.
-During our testing, we looked at effectiveness, ease of use (including cleaning - an essential part of up-keep!), noise, and extra performance features designed to make baby more comfortable.
-We also considered water filtration to reduce mold, bacteria, and the dreaded "white dust."
-Keep reading to find out which products came on top, and which to pass on…
+Which humidifier is the right option for your baby's nursery?
+To determine which products are the best and why we purchased 12 popular humidity options using scientific measurements and real-life side-by-side testing to find out which models perform better than the competition.
+During testing, we considered effectiveness, ease of use and cleaning, noise, and additional features designed with baby's comfort or your convenience in mind.
+We also tested any filtration features that help reduce mold, bacteria, and the dreaded "white dust."
+Continue reading to see which products impress and which to pass by.

 The Hunt for the Best Humidifier

 $39.97 at Amazon - 20% off

 $224.99 at Amazon

 $27.88 at Amazon - 7% off

 |Pros||Very effective, high quality, limited parts, fill from the top||Easy to use, programmable features, humidistat||Cute, easy to clean base, filterless, large tank||Large tank capacity, programmable, can set on the floor||Price, easy to clean|

 |Cons||Expensive, louder, some parts are hard to clean||Somewhat louder, price||Mist output varies, larger footprint||Less effective, higher price||Small capacity, limited features, louder|